nevanscott/nevanscott.github.io/_posts/notated/2014-11-26-rfc-2397---the-data-url-scheme.md

 ---
 title: RFC 2397 - The "data" URL scheme
 url: https://tools.ietf.org/html/rfc2397
+teaser: |
+  "Some applications that use URLs also have a need to embed (small) media type data directly inline."
 ---

 I've still been having way too much fun playing around with [my self-editing data URL "page"][ouroboros], and wound up finding the original proposal for data URLs from the IETF dated August 1998: